Merkel cell carcinoma

 What tests should be done?

 The main test is excision biopsy of the tumour.
+This shows characteristic Merkel cell carcinoma pathology.
 After general examination, including evaluation of local lymph nodes, staging imaging investigations may be arranged to determine whether the tumour has spread ot other sites.

 What is the treatment of Merkel cell carcinoma?